oliver-oloughlin/kvdex/README.md

 entries.
 If the initial operation fails, the index entries will not be deleted.
 To avoid collisions and errors related to indexing, an atomic operation will always fail if it is trying to delete and write to the same indexable collection.
-It will also fail if trying to set/add a document with existing index entries.
+It will also fail if trying to set/add a document with colliding index entries.

 ### Without checking